 Social Wi-Fi and Text Message Marketing

-What if every customer who visited your establishment and accessed your Wi-Fi could become part of your CRM so you could stay in touch with them with little effort or cost?
+What if every customer who visited your establishment and accessed your Wi-Fi could become part of your CRM?
+You could stay in touch with them with little effort or cost.
 That’s the promise of social Wi-Fi that captures customers with ease whenever they visit your establishment.
-It starts with a very small “ask” up front, and customers don’t even have to get a guest password.
-They simply login to your free Wi-Fi using email or a social media plugin.
+It starts with a very small “ask” up front.
+Customers don’t even have to get a guest password.
+They simply log in to your free Wi-Fi using email or a social media plugin.
 Then, their information is automatically routed to your database for use in future marketing efforts.

 You can ask them to leave a review, offer them special deals, give them free stuff, notify them of new menu items, and keep your brand at the top of their mind.
 Wi-Fi makes a great pairing with text-message marketing since most of your consumer base now has smartphone capability.
-The data you capture throughout this process gives you instant, ongoing customer feedback that you can use for continuous improvement of your marketing.
+The data you capture throughout this process gives you instant, ongoing customer feedback.
+You can use this feedback for continuous improvement of your marketing.

-If your wait staff struggles to keep up with demand during peak hours, there is an easy way to solve the problem and a hard way.
+Does your waitstaff struggle to keep up with demand during peak hours?
+There is an easy way to solve the problem and a hard way.
 The hard way involves adding more headcount, annoying your workers with last minute schedule changes, or just accepting that customers will have to wait to see their server.
-The easy way is to give customers the option to order desert, pay their check, request a refill, and even leave a review right from their table without waiting for a server.
+The easy way is to give customers the option to order dessert, pay their check, request a refill, and even leave a review right from their table without waiting for a server.

 To be clear, their service experience can still be high touch.
-They deserve to be greeted with a friendly smile, get regular check-ins from their server, and be made to feel welcome throughout their meal.
-But the timing is on their terms—and servers can spend more of their time focusing on making customers happy rather than racing around to visit every table and process payments.
-That’s one way automation and technology actually enhance the personal experience rather than detracting from it.
+They deserve friendly greeting, regular check-ins from their server, and to feel welcome throughout their meal.
+But the timing is on their terms.
+Servers will have more time to make customers happy rather than racing around to visit every table and process payments.
+That’s one way that automation and technology actually enhance the personal experience rather than detracting from it.

 Loyalty and Reward Programs Is One of the Technologies Restaurant Owners Should Know About

 There are still restaurants that print out coupons on each receipt for their customers.
-But your target market doesn’t want to have to hang on to a piece of paper to come back in to get their free burger or soft drink.
-They want you to know who they are, what they like, and how to give them what they want before they even ask.
+But, your target market doesn’t want to have to hang on to a receipt to come back in to get their free burger or soft drink.
+They want you to know who they are, what they like and give it to them before they even ask.
 That means you need to have a rewards program that integrates with your payment system.
 This is one of the greatest technologies restaurant owners should know about.

-Every new customer who visits your establishment should have the opportunity to quickly and easily sign up for a rewards program by taking a simple action such as scanning a QR code or filling out a short form on their mobile phone.
+Every customer who visits your establishment should have the opportunity to quickly and easily sign up for a rewards program.
+They can do this by taking a simple scanning a QR code.
+Or, they could fill out a form on their phone.
 On your end, you can set up programs that let customers earn points and much more.
 Again, the data you gain along the way for analysis can put you ahead of the competition in maintaining the repeat business that helps keep your revenue strong.
 You may have heard the statistic that it’s five to seven times more expensive to get a new customer than it is to keep an existing one.
-That fact makes loyalty programs a slam dunk if you want to spend less and get more for your marketing dollars.
+This makes loyalty programs a slam dunk if you want to spend less and get more for your marketing dollars.

 Online Reservations, Wait List Management, and To-Go Ordering

-Some customers may want to have that old-fashioned experience of calling for a reservation at a five star restaurant with a month-long wait list because it makes them feel special.
-But the average diner definitely doesn’t want to wait in a long line at any restaurant when they could just make and confirm a reservation online.
-They want to be able to schedule their mealtime just like they do everything else in their life—from their smartphone.
-This makes online reservations one of the most desired technologies restaurant owners should know about.
+Some customers may want to have that old-fashioned experience.
+They call for a reservation at a five-star restaurant and are put on a month-long wait list.
+This makes some people feel special.
+But the average diner definitely doesn’t want to wait in a long line at any restaurant.
+Especially when they could just make and confirm a reservation online.
+They want to schedule their mealtime just like they do everything else in their life—from their smartphone.
+This makes online reservations one of the most desirable technologies restaurant owners should know about.

-Even when it comes to showing up without a reservation, using text messages to let patrons know when their table is ready can make a big difference for keeping the crowd moving through.
+Even when it comes to showing up without a reservation, use text messages to let patrons know when their table is ready.
+That can make a big difference for keeping the crowd moving through.
 Do away with the buzzing, flashing coasters and get digital!
-In areas with lots of shopping and entertainment options nearby, customers may want to browse rather than staying on the premises while they wait for a table.
-It will take some tweaking of your predictive analytics to get this type of system running smoothly, but the resulting streamlined traffic flow can create a much more modern service experience.
+Are you in an area with lots of shopping and entertainment options nearby?
+Customers may want to browse rather than staying on the premises while they wait for a table.
+It will take some tweaking of your predictive analytics to get this type of system running smoothly.
+But the resulting streamlined traffic flow can create a much more modern service experience.